A mother shielding her son, a 26-year-old attending a music festival and 2 brothers are among the Americans killed in Israel | KRDO

 Johnny and his wife, Tamar Kedem-Siman Tov, 35, hid with their three children – twins Arbel and Shachar, 5, and Omer, 2 – Butler said.

-Butler’s mother fled home with her dog, Charlie.
-Johnny texted Butler, saying, “‘They’re here.
-They’re burning us.
-We’re suffocating,’” Butler said.

-Johnny and his wife were shot through a window, and Butler’s mother was shot to death in her own safe room, Butler said.
+Johnny and his wife were shot through a window, and Carol was shot to death in her own safe room, Butler said.

-Carol, Johnny and the three children were US citizens, according to Butler.
-Tamar’s citizenship wasn’t immediately clear.
+Carol, Johnny and the three children were US citizens, Butler said; Tamar’s citizenship wasn’t immediately clear.

 Several other family members living at Nir Oz survived the attack, Butler said, including two of her brothers, two sisters and her father, Larry Butler, also US citizens.
-She said her brother Shachar Butler, who was head of security for the kibbutz, was shot but is recuperating.
+Her brother Shachar Butler, who was head of security for the kibbutz, was shot and is recuperating, she said.

 “They barely put on their boots and pants, and ran and fought in bravery,” Butler said.